Best Pregnancy Safe Leave In Conditioner (Updated 2026 Guide)

 Can you use hair products with fragrance when pregnant?

-Are parabens in hair products harmful during pregnancy?
+Are hair sprays safe during pregnancy?

 How Do We Score Products for Pregnancy Safety?